Agent Vision

 2. The file materializer writes one usable JPEG to $OUTPUT.

-4. Codex returns the saved JPEG link and the roast text from that image-input pass.
+4. Host returns the saved JPEG link and the roast text from that image analysis.

 2. The file materializer writes one usable JPEG to $OUTPUT.

-The user-visible invariant is simple: snapshot, roast, and mood blink the camera on briefly; install, idle Codex startup, unrelated prompts, streaming requests, and stop-streaming requests create no Agent Vision process.
+Invariant: armed substantive turns and explicit snapshot/roast/mood may blink the camera briefly; install, idle host startup, disarmed unrelated prompts, streaming, and stop-streaming create no Agent Vision process.

 Privacy

-macOS asks for camera permission for the signed AgentVision.app the first time the capture session starts.
-Repeated prompts usually mean the app identity changed and the local installer should be rerun.
+Explicit arm, per-look one-shot process, no production Agent Vision MCP server, no streaming session. macOS asks for camera permission for signed AgentVision.app on first capture.
+Repeated prompts usually mean the app identity changed—rerun the relevant installer.

 Development